Keep up to date with all things Odyssey Geophysics

 Equipped with heavy-duty accessories from UNIDAN Engineering, including a custom tray, bull bar, scrub bars, and front and rear winches, our Unimog is ready for any task.
 Future upgrades, such as a powerful hydraulic pump powered off the gearbox PTO, are already in consideration to further enhance its capabilities.

 After picking up the Unimog from the Mercedes-Benz Unimog Centre (MBUC) in Brisbane, our team immediately put it to work, heading through remote parts of Queensland and the Northern Territory en route to Alice Springs.
-This journey will involve servicing passive seismic sites installed in 2022 as part of our collaboration with Geoscience Australia and the AusArray program.
+This journey will involve servicing ambient seismic sites installed in 2022 as part of our collaboration with Geoscience Australia and the AusArray program.

 The rugged terrain, including corrugations, steep sandy river crossings, and overgrown tracks, will provide ample opportunities to test the Unimog’s capabilities.
 We were pleasantly surprised by its comfort and performance on the bitumen, maintaining 100 km/h with reasonable fuel consumption.